microsoft/azure-pipelines-yaml/design/artifacts-in-pipelines.md

 ### Plan for keeping Tool Installer defaults and Cred Provider versions up to date

 Open question: is this really only about NuGet and dotnet or is it broader?

+As part of this, publish a set of minimum tool versions supported by Azure Artifacts.

 ## FAQ